|Perennial Garden area|

 - I made it a goal to use my cold frame this year, and I did it!
 Now I love it!
 I will use it again next year for sure, and might even build another one… or more!

 - Using straw in the vegetable garden as organic weed control was a great experience.
 It made the garden look really nice too.
-Although, I do suspect the residual preen from last year helped me out with weed control this year, so I ‘m still a bit worried the weeds will overwhelm my garden next spring.
+Honestly I’m still a bit worried the weeds will overwhelm my garden next spring.
 But I plan to put down a thick layer of newspaper, then add a thick layer of straw and other organic material on top of that as soon as the snow melts.

 - Although I started them a bit late, my second crops of cilantro, dill and lettuce turned out great.
 I will definitely do this again next year, but I’ll start my second crops a few weeks earlier.